-2 (a) An written agreement contained in a record to submit to arbitration 3 any existing controversy or a provision in a written contract contained in a record to submit to arbitration any controversy thereafter arising between the parties is valid, 4 5 enforceable and irrevocable, save except upon such grounds as that exist at law or in 6 equity for the revocation of any a contract.
-This Act also applies to arbitration agreements between employers and employees or between their respective representatives 7 8 [unless otherwise provided in the agreement].
-9 (b) Unless otherwise provided in the agreement, (1) a Court will decide 10 whether an agreement to arbitrate exists or whether a dispute is subject to such an 11 agreement and (2) the arbitrators, chosen in accordance with Section 6, will decide
+- (a) An agreement or a provision in a contract contained in a record to submit to arbitration any existing or subsequent controversy arising between the parties is enforceable except upon grounds that exist at law or in equity for the revocation of a contract. - (b) Unless otherwise provided in the contract the following rules apply: - (1) A court shall decide whether an agreement to arbitrate exists or whether a dispute is subject to such an agreement. - (2) Arbitrators, chosen in accordance with Section 6, shall decide whether the conditions precedent to arbitrability have been met and whether the contract of which the arbitration agreement is a part is enforceable.

-12 whether the conditions precedent to arbitrability have been met and whether the 13 underlying contract of which the arbitration agreement is a part is enforceable.
-If a 14 party challenges in Court the existence of an agreement to arbitrate or 15 whether a dispute is subject to an agreement to arbitrate, the arbitrators 16 arbitration, unless the Court issues an order to the contrary, may proceed 17 with the arbitration until a final decision of the Court that determines that 18 the arbitrators have no authority to determine the dispute.
+(3) If a party challenges in court the existence of an agreement to arbitrate or whether a dispute is subject to an agreement to arbitrate, the arbitration, unless the court issues an order to the contrary, may proceed until a final decision of pending final resolution of the issue by the court, that determines that the arbitrators have no authority to determine the dispute. unless the court otherwise orders.